baseboxorg/jeffskinnerbox.github.io/content/ideas/converting-audio-files.md

 ## Music and Sound Waves
  * [Art Ludwig's Sound Page](http://www.silcom.com/~aludwig/)
  * [The Kraakdoos — Musical Abuser of an Ancient OpAmp](http://hackaday.com/2015/09/03/the-kraakdoos-musical-abuser-of-an-ancient-opamp/)
+ * The Sound on Sound (SOS) series of articles on [sound synthesis](http://www.soundonsound.com/sos/allsynthsecrets.htm)

 ## Audio Codec
 An audio codec (or just [codec][17]) is a device or computer program capable of